Skip to content

 Changing Rigging and Tackle in Spearfishing

-One of the key elements to landing big fish is to make sure your equipment is in pristine condition and that means changing rigging and hardware.
+One of the key elements to landing big fish is to make sure your equipment is in pristine condition, and that means changing rigging and hardware.
 That does not mean you need to change every piece of gear you own for every single dive trip.
 It does mean you should keep track of the condition of your dive gear and replace it well before it breaks.
-It is not the two pound snapper that is going to test your dive gear, but the big fish that are what we all hope we will see out there that will put your dive gear to the test.
+It is not the two pound snapper that is going to test your dive gear, but the big fish of a lifetime that will put so much pressure on it that weak points will break.

 Changing Rigging and Hardware

 There are pieces of equipment that need to be replaced periodically.
-Any metal that is exposed to salt water should be given careful consideration, especially before big trips.
-The idea of spending thousands of dollars to travel to a foreign country, in addition to thousands of dollars on spearguns, shafts, slip tips, floats, floatlines, and bungees, and then having a trip ruined because you didn’t want to spend the money to replace a rusty tuna clip, shackle, or swivel.
-It is worth the 10 minutes and a few dollars to change rigging and hardware out on your float, floatline, or to replace your floatline adaptor.
+Any metal that is exposed to salt water should be given careful consideration for this replacement, especially before big trips.
+The idea of spending thousands of dollars to travel to a foreign country, in addition to thousands of dollars on spearguns, shafts, slip tips, floats, floatlines, and bungees, and then having a trip ruined because you didn’t want to spend the money to replace a rusty tuna clip, shackle, or swivel is terrifying.
+It is worth the 10 minutes and a few dollars to change rigging and hardware out on your float, floatline, or to replace your floatline adapter.

 Shooting Line